Byte-ne/My-Portfolio/README.md

 # My-Portfolio
-Hi, This is aw portfolio site.
+Hi, a portfolio site.
 I am a mere Ninth grader working on my own portfolio.
 I hope it will look good!
+This will include my studies, extra-curricular activities and my own projects.

+THANK YOU FOR READING